-Total individual insolvencies increased in Q3 2017, driven primarily by an increase in individual voluntary arrangements, which reached a record high.
+- Total individual insolvencies increased in Q1 2018, reaching the highest quarterly level since Q3 2012. - This was driven primarily by an increase in individual voluntary arrangements, which reached a record high, while the number of bankruptcies and debt relief orders also increased.